Promise to purchase and financing of an immovable: The importance of the section relating to new hypothecary loan

 The buyer must supply a copy of the hypothecary lender's undertaking to grant the loan within the time period specified in clause 6.2.

 It is important to allow a sufficient time period for obtaining the financing, especially when the loan must be secured.
+Usually, this period should be at least 14 days.
 This will help the buyer avoid asking for an extension of the time period, which can be refused by the seller, or allowing the 5-day time period under clause 6.3 to pass while continuing to look for a loan and, consequently, risking the cancellation of the Promise to purchase by the seller

 The number of days allowed for the condition to be satisfied must refer to consecutive days, without exception.
 (The deadlines included in the promise to purchase mandatory forms concerning financing are always calculated in consecutive calendar days, i.e. periods of twenty-four hours, from midnight to midnight.
 Saturdays and Sundays as well as statutory holidays are counted as calendar days.
 The day marking the starting point, i.e. the date the promise to purchase is accepted, is not counted, but that of the deadline is.)